kslides/kslides/README.md

 ### Using dslSlides

 [This](https://plugins.jetbrains.com/plugin/12205-html-to-kotlinx-html) plugin makes it much easier to work with HTML.
-Just copy some HTML into your copy buffer, and when you paste it, it will give you the option to convert it to the appropriate Kotlin HTML DSL code.
+Just copy some HTML into your copy buffer, and when you paste it, the plugin will give you the option to convert it into Kotlin HTML DSL code.
 Install it in IntelliJ by going to "Plugins" and searching for `HTML to kotlinx.html` in "Marketplace"

 ### IntelliJ Settings